 Also, when the blockage is caused by an acute infection that causes pus, the walls of the tubes may adhere to each other, causing pain, malaise, or fever.The good news is that this type of infections do not have symptoms in most cases.

 The main symptom of a tubal blockage, especially if it is bilateral, is infertility.
+It is most common for a woman to discover that her fallopian tubes are blocked after undergoing a female fertility study due to difficulty conceiving.

 In most cases, Fallopian tube blockage is detected after a fertility evaluation, provided that any of the following tests is included: